 Convenience and Flexibility

 Online courses give you the opportunity to plan study time around the rest of your summer plans, instead of the other way around.
 You can work a summer job during the day and complete your coursework at night.
 Lectures and other class materials/assignments are available to you online, so there is no need to worry about fighting traffic, missing important family time, or waking up early for class.
 Skip the morning grind and complete coursework at your own pace from anywhere in the world!

 When enrolled in summer courses, you can open up your schedule for jobs, extracurriculars and internships.
 The dash to land internships is less competitive in the fall and spring when most students are on campus, and you may land the internship of your dreams!
 Graduate students with mandatory practicums or internships can benefit from summer courses in the same way.

 The length of a summer class is shorter than its fall or spring equivalent.
 Since summer break is about three months long, course content is condensed to fit the length of the term.
 This allows you to get through classes quickly if you prefer a faster-paced learning experience.
 It is also helpful if you want to get a specific course or prerequisite out of the way before fall.

-Did you know that taking online classes can help you save on living expenses?
+Did you know that taking online classes can help you save on student fees and on living expenses?
 You can study practically anywhere with an internet connection, so no need to worry about commuting and parking costs.
 If you usually stay at home over the summer, you also can save on the rent and utilities you would pay if you needed to attend courses on campus.
 The HOPE Scholarship

 and Pell Grants